ISUgenomics/bioinformatics-workbook/xsede.md

 ## Who is Eligible.

 Researchers or educators at a U.S.-based institution, including federal research labs or commercial organizations are eligible to apply to be a PI for an allocation of compute time and storage.
 This includes postdoctoral researchers.
-PIs can give students accounts to use the allocation.Â
+PIs can give students accounts to use the allocation.

 ## How do I get an account?

+Go to this website.

 ## How do I get an Allocation?